3 Teens Killed in Horrific Crash Just Weeks Before High School Graduation: 'It Was a Shock'

 “These were the girls I hung out with and we were all like sisters,” Maria Chavez tells PEOPLE, describing Tellez as her best friend.
 “It was a shock that all three of them left so suddenly, so close to graduation.”

-The southern Oregon teens were heading south on Interstate 5 around 9:30 p.m. local time when a driver going the wrong way slammed almost head-on into the girls’ Nissan Murano, an Ohio State Police spokesperson tells PEOPLE.
+The southern Oregon teens were heading south on Interstate 5 around 9:30 p.m. local time when a driver going the wrong way slammed almost head-on into the girls’ Nissan Murano, an Oregon State Police spokesperson tells PEOPLE.
 Both cars burst into flames and bystanders managed to pull two of the girls from the car, however the driver died inside.
 There were no survivors.

 The crash is under investigation, the spokesperson says.